logo

 Under ranked choice voting, voters rank candidates in order of preference instead of bubbling in or selecting a single choice on the ballot.
 They mark candidates as 1st choice, 2nd choice, 3rd choice, etc.

 If no candidate gets over 50% of first-choice selections, the last place candidate is eliminated, and their voters' next choices are applied to the results.
-This elimination process continues until a candidate has majority support.
+This elimination process continues until a candidate has a majority of voters' preferences.

 The final tabulation reflects how voters would cast their ballot if the eliminated candidates were not an option from the start and transfers into the final vote count -- which is called a single-transferable vote.